christiankuhl/heart/README.md

 ## Closing words...

-`cargo fmt` is somehow not too happy about this one :)
+`cargo fmt` is somehow not too happy about this one :shrug:

 Inspired by the now famous [donut.c](https://www.a1k0n.net/2006/09/15/obfuscated-c-donut.html).